-Through 2019, the promotion and marketing of the Sentiment album will be high on the list of priorities.
-This work will develop my contribution to the industry, and open up collaborative opportunities with new and established artists as they begin to access my brand.
+Through 2020, the promotion and marketing of the Sentiment album will be high on the list of priorities.
+This work will develop my contribution to the industry, and open up more collaborative opportunities with new and established artists as they begin to access my brand.

-I have a passion for high quality music production, and plan to continue developing my presence in the industry with a view to arranging, writing, and producing for other artists, and supporting them in the development of their own musical identity.
+I have a passion for high quality music production, and am working to continue developing my presence in the industry through arranging, writing, and producing for other artists, and supporting them in the development of their own musical identity.